saurabh241930/Generating-comments-on-reddit-posts-using-Deep-Learning/README.md

 * Reddit Api
 * Python

-We gone with keras functional because we have to deal with image & text data and added them
+We gone with **keras functional api** because we have to deal with image & text data and added them

-This was our first approach
+## 1st approach

 ![](https://miro.medium.com/max/700/1*eXHuTqiRc1f6fKjOVKEgxQ.png)